 New Research Study Explores Common Presentation Mistakes Sales Professionals Make in Today’s Market

-This national study builds on our previous work in the area of sales presentation and is being released in three phases (research project installments).
+This national study builds on our previous work in the area of sales presentation and has been released in three phases (research project installments).
 The goal is to further examine the art and science of crafting an effective message to move a transaction forward.
-Our new findings are already helping people avoid critical presentation pitfalls and improve their results.
+Our findings are already helping people avoid critical presentation pitfalls and improve their results.
 We are pleased to present this important research for your review.

 In these reports, you will find:

 Insights into the habits of today's working professionals

 The first phase of the study, released on March 4, 2020, examined the habits of more than 2,500 sales professionals whose livelihoods depend on their ability to build and deliver persuasive presentations.
 This research helped clarify the different types of presentation mistakes made and their relevance in today’s professional sales environment.
 The findings of this report provide empirical support for twelve common presentation mistakes professionals make and their implications for buyers and sellers.
 The findings reflect an entirely pre-pandemic work environment.

 Self Reported Data

 Shortly after the release of the Phase One report, due to the impact of the Coronavirus pandemic, we observed that video conferencing platforms were emerging as the dominant presentation tool, and we could begin to see additional data that deserved exploration.
 We designed a second phase of the study, and the objective was to gain a greater understanding of the impact of the most common presentation mistakes made within a predominantly virtual work environment.
 This installment also looks at comparisons between the Phase One and Phase Two results.

 Published September 2023